 1. Get Motivated and Make Plans

 First thing’s first, you need to get excited.
-You need to decide if becoming a personal trainer is really something you want to do.
+You need to decide if the steps to becoming a personal trainer is really something you want to do.
 Do you LOVE going to the gym?
 Do you love helping people?
 Why do you want to be a personal trainer?
 If you love working out, but you hate spending time with people, this may not be the right job for you.

 2. Get Educated and Certified